fruit trees for the southwest

 Apple Trees

-Garden Delicious – Sweeet, crisp, excellent dessert quality apple fruit.
-Self Fertile ripens in September.
+Garden Delicious – Sweet, crisp, excellent dessert-quality apple fruit.
+Self-fertile ripens in September.
 Fuji – Started in Japan.
-This fruit is reddish-green flesh white, very crunchy and juicy.
-Medium size apple.
+This fruit has reddish-green flesh, white, very crunchy, and juicy.
+Medium-sized apple.
 Pollinate with Red or Golden Delicious.
 Ripens in August.

 Granny Smith – Malus x Domestica ‘Granny Smith’ Bright Green apple.
-Good for pies and sauces and fresh eating.
-Self Fertile.
+Good for pies, sauces, and fresh eating.
+Self-fertile.
 Produces heavy fruit.
 It does very well in the southwest and needs about 400-500 chilling hours.
-It will grow at about 20ft. tall.
-A great fruit tree for a medium to a larger sized backyard.
+It will grow to about 20ft. tall.
+A great fruit tree for a medium to large-sized backyard.
 Ripens late August-early September.
-It does very well in the Southwest where there are ample chilling hours.
+It does very well in the Southwest, where there are ample chilling hours.

 Common fruit trees for the southwest